Electric towel warmers are an easy way to add luxury and comfort to your home.

 Learn How to Pick the Perfect Plug-In Towel Warmer

 If you don't have a readily available outlet or you'd prefer a cleaner look without a visible cord, there are plenty of hardwired options available, as well.

-Hardwired towel warmers will require a bit more installation work, as you will need to cut into your wall and connect the towel warmer directly to your home's electric wiring.
-For your safety, we recommend you hire an electrician to make this connection.
+Hardwired towel warmers will require a bit more installation work, as an electrician will need to cut into your wall and connect the towel warmer directly to your home's electric wiring.
+For your safety, we recommend hiring a licensed electrician for this type of work.

 With this added effort, though, comes a lower upfront cost and a fully-integrated look you can't get with a cord and plug.

 Learn How to Pick the Perfect Hardwired Towel Warmer